Information Statement on How Our Remuneration Policy is Consistent with the Integration of Sustainability Risks

 - performance of the individual;

-- the profit that the AIFM made during the previous year; and
+- the profit that Volt made during the previous year; and

-- other factors as may be determined from time to time by the board of directors of the AIFM (the ”Board”).
+- other factors as may be determined from time to time by the board of directors of Volt (the ”Board”).

-In addition, and specifically in consideration of how the AIFM integrates the consideration of sustainability risks into the remuneration process, the following factor is also taken into account where the AIFM integrates sustainability risks into its investment decisions:
+In addition, and specifically in consideration of how Volt integrates the consideration of sustainability risks into the remuneration process, the following factor is also taken into account where Volt integrates sustainability risks into its investment decisions:

-- the extent to which the individual has (i) embodied the principles; and (ii) adhered to the fundamental process based elements that are each contained in any ESG policy statement of the AIFM from time to time.
+- the extent to which the individual has (i) embodied the principles; and (ii) adhered to the fundamental process based elements that are each contained in any ESG policy statement of Volt from time to time.

-It is recognised in relation to each of the factors listed above (and the last one in particular), that, where relevant, these factors may be considered and applied subjectively to an individual, dependent on their role within the AIFM.
+It is recognised in relation to each of the factors listed above (and the last one in particular), that, where relevant, these factors may be considered and applied subjectively to an individual, dependent on their role within Volt.

-Finally, as an overriding and discretionary factor, the AIFM will ultimately be mindful of the need to ensure that the remuneration policy promotes sound and effective risk management, does not encourage risk taking that is inconsistent with the risk profiles of the ICAV and is consistent with the AIFM’s approach to the integration of sustainability risks.
+Finally, as an overriding and discretionary factor, Volt will ultimately be mindful of the need to ensure that the remuneration policy promotes sound and effective risk management, does not encourage risk taking that is inconsistent with the risk profiles of the funds and is consistent with Volt’s approach to the integration of sustainability risks.

-Variable remuneration awards must in all cases be aligned with the AIFM’s business strategy, objectives, core values, any ESG principles and the best interests of the AIFM.
+Variable remuneration awards must in all cases be aligned with the Volt’s business strategy, objectives, core values, any ESG principles and the best interests of Volt.